monk-io/docs/docs/troubleshooting/common-issues.md

 Commonly encountered issues and how to resolve them.

-### I need to generally troubleshoot my Monk installation
+### I need to generally troubleshoot my MonkOS installation

-There may be situations where you need to check your Monk installation to troubleshoot an issue with your configuration or the tool itself.
+There may be situations where you need to check your MonkOS installation to troubleshoot an issue with your configuration or the tool itself.
 The first place you should go to gather information is `monk system selftest`: